Margaret Tudor: Escape to England and birth of last child

 Albany arrived in Scotland in May 1515, and was finally installed as regent in July.
+The Scots, believing that a man of his eminence was needed to keep order in the country against England, persuaded the French to allow the duke to cross to Scotland; he landed in Dumbarton on 18 May 1515 with eight ships bearing supplies and French soldiers.
 His first task was to get custody of James and Alexander, politically essential for the authority of the regency.
 Margaret, after some initial defiance, surrendered at Stirling in August.
 With the princes in the hands of their uncle, Margaret, now expecting a child by Angus, retired to Edinburgh.
 For some time her brother had been urging her to flee to England with her sons; but she had steadily refused to do so, fearing such a step might lead to James's loss of the Scottish crown.

 However, once Margaret's two sons were in the custody of their uncle, Margaret secretly accepted her brother's offer of her personal safety at the English Court.
 Pregnant with Angus' child, Margaret feared for her life under the rule of the Privy Council of Scotland.
 As queen dowager she was forced to beg permission from the Privy Council even to travel.
 She obtained permission to go to Linlithgow Palace for her lying-in.

 She escaped to Tantallon Castle and then, via Blackadder Castle and Coldstream Priory, crossed the border to England.
-She left valuable costume and jewels behind at Tantallon, including several velvet hoods embroidered with pearls with jewel-set front borders called "chaffrons", and a silk hat with a diamond jewel that had been a present from Louis XII of France.Thomas Thomson, Collection of Inventories (Edinburgh, 1815), pp. 21–28 Her jewels were later collected by Thomas Dacre's agent, John Whelpdale, the Master of College of Greystoke.Michelle Beer, Queenship at the Renaissance Courts of Britain (Woodbridge, 2018), pp. 58–9.
+She left valuable costume and jewels behind at Tantallon, including several velvet hoods embroidered with pearls with jewel-set front borders called "chaffrons", and a silk hat with a diamond jewel that had been a present from Louis XII of France.
+Her jewels were later collected by Thomas Dacre's agent, John Whelpdale, the Master of College of Greystoke.